Indicate whether each of the following describes a gas, a liquid,... | Channels for Pearson+

 Kinetic Molecular Theory

-The Kinetic Molecular Theory explains the behavior of particles in different states of matter.
-It posits that gas particles are in constant, random motion and that their energy increases with temperature.
-This theory helps to understand why gases expand to fill their containers and have lower densities compared to liquids and solids.
+The Kinetic Molecular Theory explains the behavior of gases based on the motion of their particles.
+It posits that gas particles are in constant, random motion and that their collisions with the walls of a container create pressure, which is why gases can expand to fill any volume.

 Recommended video: